Opentrons/opentrons/api/docs/v2/new_labware.rst

 Default Labware
 ^^^^^^^^^^^^^^^

-Default labware is labware listed in the `Opentrons Labware Library <https://labware.opentrons.com/>`_.
-This database includes plain-text labware names, API load names, images, manufacturer part numbers, physical dimensions, and more.
+..
+Description almost verbatim from Flex user manual.

-When writing a protocol, you must inform the API about the labware you will be placing on the robot's deck.
-Search the library when you’re looking for the API load names of the labware used in your protocol.
-You can copy the load names that should be passed to the ``load_labware`` method.
+Default labware is everything listed in the `Opentrons Labware Library <https://labware.opentrons.com/>`_.
+When used in a protocol, your Flex or OT-2 knows how to work with default labware.
+However, you must first inform the API about the labware you will place on the robot’s deck.
+Search the library when you’re looking for the API load names of the labware you want to use.
+You can copy the load names from the library and pass them to the ``load_labware`` method in your protocol.

 Custom Labware
 ^^^^^^^^^^^^^^

 Custom labware is labware that is not listed the Labware Library.
-If your protocol needs labware that's not in the library, you can create it with the `Opentrons Labware Creator <https://labware.opentrons.com/create/>`_.
+If your protocol needs something that's not in the library, you can create it with the `Opentrons Labware Creator <https://labware.opentrons.com/create/>`_.
 However, before using the Labware Creator, you should take a moment to review the support article, `Creating Custom Labware Definitions <https://support.opentrons.com/s/article/Creating-Custom-Labware-Definitions>`_ .

 After you've created your labware, save it as a ``.json`` file and add it to the Opentrons App.
 See `Using Labware in Your Protocols <https://support.opentrons.com/s/article/Using-labware-in-your-protocols>`_ for instructions.